 What are the requirements for Filing an ITR as a Freelancer?

-• Two (2) valid IDs + photocopies
+Two (2) Valid IDs + Photocopies

-• PRC License (if applicable)
+PRC License (if applicable)

-• Proof of residency
+Proof of Residency

-• Certificate / Contract / Portfolio to explain and show proof of your work
+Certificate / Contract / Portfolio to Explain and Show Proof of Your Work

-• Proceed to your Barangay Hall to get your Barangay Clearance or Certificate
+Proceed to your Barangay Hall to obtain your Barangay Clearance or Certificate.
+Then, proceed to your Municipal / City Hall to get:

-• Occupational Tax Receipt (OTR) for professionals without a PRC License
+Occupational Tax Receipt (OTR) for Professionals Without a PRC License

-• Professional Tax Receipt (PTR) for professionals with a PRC License
+Professional Tax Receipt (PTR) for Professionals With a PRC License

-Get your Taxpayer Identification Number (TIN)
+Get your Taxpayer Identification Number (TIN):

 EDGE Tutor Tip: To know the RDO your TIN is connected to, you can visit the website of BIR which is https://www.bir.gov.ph/ and chat with Revie (Interactive Taxpayer Assistant of BIR).
 From there, you can choose a query that leads you to the RDO Finder-this allows a taxpayer to identify which RDO is a TIN registered to.